FAQs - Medical Education Unit

 Yes.
 PGY2 doctors must complete a hospital training year at an accredited hospital, prior to commencing their General Practice placements.

-WACHS employs Resident Medical Officers (PGY2+) and this time can be counted as your GP/hospital year.
-You can discuss this option with your training supervisor through your GP College.
+WA Country Health Service employs RMOs (PGY2+) and this time can be counted as your GP/hospital year.
+You can discuss this option with your training supervisor through your GP college.

 I am interested in Public Health prevocational training positions.